 "I’m writing to apply for the Staff Inpatient Occupational Therapist position at XYZ Medical Center (job reference #12345).
 Next month, I will receive my OTD degree from ABC University.
 Your facility has a strong reputation for providing quality services to patients, and I believe my education, experience, and commitment to excellence makes me an ideal fit to work at your medical center."

 "Next month, I will receive my OTD degree from ABC University, and I would like to gain employment as a staff OT at XYZ Medical Center.
 If you have any openings soon, please consider me."

-Paragraph #2: Why You’re Interested in the Position
+Section 6: 2nd Paragraph Explaining Why You’re Interested in the Position

 Help the hiring manager understand why you think you’d be a good fit for the position.
 If you have a lot of experience working with a specific type of patient and this opening will allow you to continue working with such patients, share some details about what you’ve done.
 If you’re enthusiastic about a particular type of work, let the hiring manager know.
 Sharing some personal details about your passion can make you seem like an authentic job candidate, which may work to your advantage.
 You can also share something impressive a supervisor has said about you during your fieldwork, if it indicates you’re dedicated to the profession or have a good rapport with patients.